-A fluent Māori speaker, and more experienced in Maori affairs than most of his contemporaries, Bell became Minister of Native Affairs in the Domett administration in 1862.
+A fluent Māori speaker, and more experienced in Māori affairs than most of his contemporaries, Bell became Minister of Native Affairs in the Domett administration in 1862.
 He supported the invasion of the Waikato in 1863, visiting Australia to recruit military settlers.
 When Domett’s administration was replaced by that of Sir William Fox, a former rival, Bell retired to his sheep station near Palmerston, Otago.

-A fine calligrapher as well as a painter, his works were exhibited at the 1865 Dunedin Exhibition with others by fellow politicians J. C. Richmond and Sir William Fox.
+A fine calligrapher as well as a painter, his works were exhibited at the 1865 Dunedin Exhibition with others by fellow politicians Fox and J. C. Richmond.
 This painting’s meticulous detailing exhibits a calligraphic finesse and Ruskinian botanical accuracy.
 At the same time, it displays the artist’s feeling for the gloomily romantic beauty of a forest in a strange land.

-Botanically-based observations dominate; the three small Maori figures included in the composition are shown as bystanders overpowered by the forest.
+Botanically-based observations dominate; the three small Māori figures included in the composition are shown as bystanders overpowered by the forest.
 There is the sense here that picturesque concerns are more dominant than the artist’s recorded involvement in colonialist land acquisition.
-His capacity to capture this landscape in paint does, nevertheless, mirror the political power he actually had during his lifetime, a power that witnessed a wholesale cultural decline with the imposition of laws that denied Maori customary land tenure.
+His capacity to capture this landscape in paint does, nevertheless, mirror the political power he actually had during his lifetime, a power that witnessed a wholesale cultural decline with the imposition of laws that denied Māori customary land tenure.

 The artist appears to excuse himself from such political realities by privileging spectacular, untouched nature over human nature.
-The dense bush-clad land did not, in fact, overawe him as this painting might suggest, his social standing becoming increasingly privileged, particularly when compared to that of many Maori.
-This point does not detract from his efforts to learn Maori culture and language during his lifetime.
+The dense bush-clad land did not, in fact, overawe him as this painting might suggest, his social standing becoming increasingly privileged, particularly when compared to that of many Māori.
+This point does not detract from his efforts to learn Māori culture and language during his lifetime.
 However, life in the bush and elsewhere in Aotearoa was not idyllic and equitable for all who dwelt there, this becoming dramatically obvious once colonisation began its inevitable progress.